matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 }
 ```

-7. After replacing the `WALLET-PRIVATE-KEY` text with the `0x`-prefixed private key of the Ethereum wallet, run the script using the following command:
+7. Replacing the `WALLET-PRIVATE-KEY` with the `0x`-prefixed private key of the Ethereum wallet you're using for development, and run the script using the following command to run the deployment script:

 ```
 yarn hardhat deploy-zksync
 ```

-In the output, you should see the address where the contract was deployed to.
+In the output, you should see the address the contract was deployed to.

 ## Front-end integration

 ### Setting up the project

 In this tutorial, `Vue` will be used as the web framework of choice, but the process will be quite similar regardless of the framework used.
-To focus on the specifics of using the `zksync-web3` SDK, a template is supplied with all the front-end work done.
+To focus on the specifics of using the `zksync-web3` SDK, we're providing a template with all the front-end work done.
 The final step is to interact with zkSync smart contract.

 1. Clone it: